hrsh7th/nvim-cmp/README.md

 Setup
 ====================

-First, You should install core and sources by your favorite plugin manager.
+First, You should install nvim-cmp itself and completion sources by your favorite plugin manager.

 The `nvim-cmp` sources can be found in [here](https://github.com/topics/nvim-cmp).